jchuks401-byte/bash-automation-toolkit/README.md

 ## Steps Taken

 - Built separate scripts for each operation
-- Added input validation
+- Implemented input validation
-- Implemented confirmation for file deletion
+- Added confirmation prompts for deletion
-- Organized scripts into a modular structure
+- Combined scripts into a menu-driven system

 ---

 ## Solution

-Developed a Bash-based system to handle file operations efficiently, with a structure ready for menu integration.
+Developed a Bash-based CLI tool that integrates file operations and utilities into a single interactive system.

 ---

 ## Result

-Core file operation scripts were successfully built and tested.
-Integration into a menu-driven system is in progress.
+Successfully built a working command-line tool with modular design and menu-based interaction, improving usability and workflow efficiency.

 ---

-## Next Improvements
+## Author

-- Add error handling
-- Prevent overwriting files
-- Improve menu interaction
+John Agbasiere
+IT Student | Aspiring IT Support / Systems Professional